 - Broken bones

 Some serious construction accidents are caused by faulty tools, machines, and other items.
 Our Dallas Construction Accident Lawyers can build a defective product case on your behalf for injuries caused by:

 - Safety harness failures

 - Unsafe vehicle designs for trucks, forklifts, bulldozers, and other equipment

 Construction site safety often requires multiple components to work properly at the same time, like a machine.
 If a workplace product is improperly designed or manufactured, you might be entitled to compensation for your injuries.

 Compensation in Construction Site Accidents

-Our attorneys can build a strong personal injury case on your behalf for the compensation you deserve after a construction site accident.
+Our attorneys can build a strong personal injury or wrongful death case on behalf of you or your family for the compensation you deserve after a construction site accident.
 You might be able to recover damages such as:

 - Medical bills